-While the real estate market in Africa’s urban areas is booming, the majority of property developers and investors are focused on the top end of the market; specifically on high-margin residential homes, commercial, and industrial real estate.
+While the real estate market in Africa’s urban areas is booming, the majority of real estate developers and investors are focused on the top end of the market; specifically on high-margin residential homes, commercial, and industrial real estate.

 As a result, there is a huge, unserved, and untapped market for affordable residential homes across Africa.

 In Kenya, the housing gap is estimated at over 2 million homes.
 In Egypt, more than 12 million people need formal housing.
 And in Africa’s biggest market, Nigeria, there is a current demand for over 18 million housing units.

 In total, the unmet demand for affordable housing in Africa is estimated at over $1 trillion.